Ansys Mechanical | How to Model Bolt Threads Using Contacts in Place of Thread Geometry

-A useful feature introduced in Ansys 15.0 is the ability to model bolt threads using contacts instead of modeling the actual thread geometry in Workbench.
+A useful feature introduced in Ansys Mechanical Workbench is the ability to model bolt threads using contacts instead of modeling the actual thread geometry in Workbench.

 Modeling and meshing threaded interfaces is a time consuming and difficult analysis and many times can be unnecessary when the bolt is used simply as a means to transfer loads.
-In Ansys 15.0, bolt threads can be implemented but also greatly simplified through the use of the Contact Geometry.
+In the latest Ansys update, bolt threads can be implemented but also greatly simplified through the use of the Contact Geometry.

 Make use of the Bolt Thread Geometry

 To make use of the Bolt Thread Geometry Correction the user will model straight cylinders for the threaded portion of the bolt interface.
 Contacts are setup per usual and then under the details section the user defines the thread properties as shown in the figure below.